 I like Gusto a lot for managing US payroll.
 It makes the process pretty seamless for you and your new hire, offer tantalizing discounts for early stage startups, and integrate things like tax reporting, healthcare benefits and mandatory insurance quite nicely.
 The phone support is great, but avoid email or chat.
 Gusto charges us $39/month plus $6 per employee.

 Time suck alert: You will need to register in the relevant state before you can hire someone and onboard them onto Gusto.
 Online state registration laws vary and all of their websites are garbage.
 Middesk can handle this for you on a pay as you go basis and will save you 3+ hours each time.
 If you want to go further, we use its new $2k/quarter unlimited state filing and reporting service, which is a huge time saver.
 You will forget a state's tax filing deadline and get fined – better to outsource the problem.

 Assuming you don't have a legal entity in every country, you'll need to use an Employer of Record (EOR) service to hire permanent employees internationally.
-Deel also offers this service – it might feel steep at $599/month per employee, but it's honestly worth it and it undercuts other providers last time I checked.
+Deel also offers this service – it might feel steep at ~$599/month per employee (depending on country), but it's honestly worth it and it undercuts other providers last time I checked.